tmtsoftware/esw/docs/src/main/sequencersandscripts/sequencer.md

 This is argument to allow the system to run multiple sequencers for a subsystem.
 As an example we need to create 3 IRIS sequencers + 1 top level ESW sequencer for IRIS_ImagerAndIFS Obsmode

-* IRIS.IRIS_ImagerAndIFS.IRIS_IFS //Subsystem . obsmode . variation
+* IRIS.IRIS_ImagerAndIFS.IRIS_Ifs //Subsystem . obsmode . variation
-* IRIS.IRIS_ImagerAndIFS.IRIS_IMAGER //Subsystem . obsmode . variation
+* IRIS.IRIS_ImagerAndIFS.IRIS_Imager //Subsystem . obsmode . variation
 * IRIS.IRIS_ImagerAndIFS //Subsystem . obsmode
 * ESW.IRIS_ImagerAndIFS //Subsystem .
 Obsmode